 Amazon may capture all the headlines, but small and mid-size businesses still play a significant role in global eCommerce.
 Companies who are still establishing and growing their brands had a good 2016 — and they expect an even better 2017.

 BigCommerce surveyed over 500 online merchants to gauge small business sentiment and growth tactics.
 A lot is going on in the world — both on and offline — leaving some ambiguity as to how businesses are feeling about their prospects for success this year.
+From the use of chatbots to developing a user-friendly mobile site and creating personalised offers, we think the eCommerce trends of 2017 should be here to stay.

 This was confirmed in the NFIB report, which showed small biz optimism to be at an all-time high.